Gravity (Brent Faiyaz and DJ Dahi song)

-"Gravity" is a song by American singer Brent Faiyaz and producer DJ Dahi, released as a single on January 29, 2021.
-It features vocals from rapper Tyler, the Creator.
+"Gravity" is a song by American singer Brent Faiyaz and producer DJ Dahi featuring rapper Tyler, the Creator.
+It was released on January 29, 2021, as the second single from the former's second studio album Wasteland (2022).
 The song is about the complications of fidelity for a superstar, and was created from music education initiative Songs from Scratch.
-On March 8, 2021, American rapper IDK released a cover of the song.
+On March 8, 2021, British-American rapper IDK released a cover of the song.

 Composition

 The instrumental of the song, produced by DJ Dahi, includes synths, electric guitar (played by guitarist Steve Lacy), "crisp rim shots" and "airy drums", backed by harmonized background vocals and a piano accompaniment.
 In the chorus, Brent Faiyaz sings about his girlfriend holding him down and waiting him home while the fame has caused them to reevaluate their relationship ("You held me up when I was down and out / But I don't want you waitin' 'round for me").
 Faiyaz compares the "force he feels from his girl" to gravity ("She hold me down like gravity"), and Tyler, the Creator raps about how his lover can still count on him despite the consequences of fame.
 Both Brent and Tyler ask their lovers to move on to someone else so they do not have to keep waiting for them.